 Bellevue Avenue and the surrounding area quickly began to fill with water Oct.
 19, reaching Fisch’s clinic quickly.
 Water went down the clinic’s parking lot reaching the back door, submerging the building’s electrical room in more than two and a half metres of water filled with debris and other materials.

-It took three days to get the water out using a generator and dehumidifiers, which were hard to find because of high demand in the days following the storm, Fisch said, adding that most of the equipment in the clinic has been damaged, with an estimated replacement cost of nearly $70,000.
+It took more than three days to get the water out using a generator and dehumidifiers, which were hard to find because of high demand in the days following the storm, Fisch said, adding that most of the equipment in the clinic has been damaged, with an estimated replacement cost of nearly $70,000.

 Although Fisch has insurance that will cover most expenses, it will take a while to replace the equipment and she doesn’t have a permanent place to put the new gear.